ramirorichmand/bookkeeper_backend_project/README.md

 Each model - User, Book and OwnedBook - have REST controllers that provide basic CRUD functionality, specifically Index, Show, Create, Update and Delete routes.
 The User and Book models also have additional functionality, described below:

 - INDEX:
-  - GET [local host] returns all books in JSON format and can be accessed via web browser
+  - 'GET http://localhost:8080/books' returns all books in JSON format and can be accessed via web browser
+  - This method is available for all other models

 - SHOW:
-  - GET [local host] returns books with unique id = {id} and can be accessed via web browser
+  - 'GET http://localhost:8080/books/{bookId}' returns books with unique id = {id} and can be accessed via web browser

 - CREATE:
   - POST [local host] creates a book with a unique id, and returns the created book.
 Attributes of this new book must be sent within the request body in Postman